-Once you’ve reached your preservation age and retired, you have full access to your super.
+Once you’ve reached 60 and fully retired, or over 65 (and still working) you have full access to your super.

 While some people may prefer to withdraw all their super into their bank account, many choose to keep their super invested to make it grow and last longer.

-When you retire you can transfer you super into a First Super Retirement Income account and keep your money invested.
+When you retire you can transfer you super into a First Super Retirement Income account and keep your money invested tax-free.
 With the Retirement Income account, you can receive regular income payments, and make additional lump sum withdrawals when needed.

 Taking out a large amount of money (a lump sum) from your Retirement Income account won’t incur any fees.
 However, you do need to think about the longer-term costs of withdrawing extra money from your account.